GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about Number Type Converter

-- Currently work in progress and is only partially functional
+- Currently work in progress and is only partially functional and might be inaccurate
-- Online version of the Windows App found [here](https://github.com/GitHubDragonFly/NumberConversion)
+- This will be an online version of the Windows App found [here](https://github.com/GitHubDragonFly/NumberConversion)

 # Notes about three.js 3D Model Viewers